Supermarket: Grocery stores become supermarkets

-Other established American grocery chains in the 1930s, such as Kroger and Safeway Inc. at first resisted Cullen's ideas, but were eventually forced to build their own supermarkets as the economy sank into the Great Depression.
+Other established American grocery chains in the 1930s, such as Kroger, Wegmans and Safeway Inc. at first resisted Cullen's ideas, but were eventually forced to build their own supermarkets as the economy sank into the Great Depression.
 American consumers became extraordinarily price-sensitive at a level never experienced before.
 Kroger took the new retail format one step further and pioneered the first supermarket surrounded on all four sides by a parking lot.

-For A&P, the largest grocery store chain of that era, the conversion from traditional grocery stores to supermarkets came as a terrible shock for the thousands of retail employees whose lives and careers were changed forever.
-The armies of retail clerks who were the public face of the traditionally slow and social retail experience were replaced with the tedious, specialized jobs necessary to operate a modern supermarket.
-Stock clerks, usually male, moved boxes and kept the shelves full of goods, while checkout clerks (cashiers), usually female, were faced with never-ending lines of impatient shoppers eager to check out and go.
-But A&P had no choice but to plunge ahead into this strange new world.
+For A&P, the largest grocery store chain of that era, the conversion from traditional grocery stores to supermarkets disrupted the lives and careers of thousands of retail employees.
+The armies of retail clerks who were the public face of the traditionally slow and social retail experience were replaced with repetitive, specialized jobs necessary to operate a modern supermarket.
+Stock clerks, usually male, moved boxes and kept the shelves full of goods, while checkout clerks (cashiers), usually female, assisted shoppers.
 One of King Kullen's earliest imitators, Big Bear, opened its first supermarket in 1933 in New Jersey and collected more revenue in one year than over a hundred A&P stores.
 By 1937, 44 percent of A&P stores were losing money.
 By 1938, A&P had already opened over 1,100 supermarkets.
 By February 1940, A&P had closed 5,950 grocery stores and cut its percentage of money-losing stores to 18 percent.
-There was no way to escape the cold, hard numbers driving this brutal process: in A&P's traditional grocery stores, "wages and overhead expenses" had consumed 18 percent of sales, while in A&P's newly opened supermarkets in those same neighborhoods, those same numbers were less than 12 percent of sales.
+In A&P's traditional grocery stores, "wages and overhead expenses" had consumed 18 percent of sales, while in A&P's newly opened supermarkets in those same neighborhoods, those same numbers were less than 12 percent of sales.